Graphing Data Sets In Exercises 17–32, organize the data using th... | Channels for Pearson+

 Graphing Data Sets In Exercises 17–32, organize the data using the indicated type of graph.
 Describe any patterns.

-Nursing Use a stem-and-leaf plot to display the data, which represent the number of hours 24 nurses work per week.
+Life Spans of Houseflies Use a dot plot to display the data, which represent the life spans (in days) of 30 houseflies.

 Verified video answer for a similar problem: